Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Disordered Bose-Hubbard Model

 We consider the Bose-Hubbard model with a diagonal onsite disorder term given by

 which describes interacting spinless bosons in the lowest Bloch bands of an optical lattice \cite{jaksch_cold_2005, greiner_quantum_2002}.
-Here $J$ is the (uniform) hopping amplitude, $U$ the interaction strength originating from s-wave scattering and $\mu$ is the chemical potential, which is modulated by the random onsite potential $\epsilon_i \in [-\Delta / 2, \Delta /2]$ drawn from a uniform distribution bounded by the maximal disorder strength $\Delta$.
+Here $J$ is the (uniform) hopping amplitude, $U$ is the interaction strength originating from \textit{s}-wave scattering, and $\mu$ is the chemical potential, which is modulated by the random onsite potential $\epsilon_i \in [-\Delta / 2, \Delta /2]$ drawn from a uniform distribution bounded by the maximal disorder strength $\Delta$.

 Experimentally, disordered potential landscapes can be generated, e.g., using laser speckles \cite{clement2006experimental} or digital micromirror devices \cite{ren2015tailoring}.
 The operators $\hat{b}_i$ and $\hat{b}^{\dagger}_i$ are the bosonic annihilation and creation operators, respectively, and $\hat{n}_i = \hat{b}^{\dagger}_i \hat{b}_i$ is the number operator on site $i$.

-Within RBDMFT, the lattice Hamiltonian eq.\,\eqref{eq:dBHM} is mapped to $N_s$ (number of sites) quantum impurity problems \cite{li_tunable_2011}, which are solved independently using an exact diagonalization of the resulting effective Anderson impurity Hamiltonian.
-The self-consistency is closed using the lattice Dyson equation formulated in real-space \cite{li_tunable_2011}, in contrast to BDMFT for translationally invariant systems, where the lattice Dyson equation is formulated in $\vec{k}$-space \cite{proukakis_bosonic_2013}.
-This approach allows to fully account for the position dependence of the disorder potential.
-We introduce the relevant equations and explain the method in more detail in the appendix~\ref{ap:RBDMFT}.
+Within RBDMFT, the lattice Hamiltonian Eq.\,\eqref{eq:dBHM} is mapped to $N_s$ (number of sites) quantum impurity problems \cite{li_tunable_2011}, which are solved independently using an exact diagonalization of the resulting effective Anderson impurity Hamiltonian.
+The self-consistency is closed using the lattice Dyson equation formulated in real space \cite{li_tunable_2011}, in contrast to BDMFT for translationally invariant systems, where the lattice Dyson equation is formulated in $\vec{k}$ space \cite{proukakis_bosonic_2013}.
+This approach allows one to fully account for the position dependence of the disorder potential.
+We introduce the relevant equations and explain the method in more detail in the appendix.